Humboldt Lodging Alliance

 Section 2: Records.

-The Corporation shall keep adequate and correct records of account and minutes of the proceedings of its members, Board, and Committees of the Board.
-The Corporation shall also keep a record of its members giving their names, addresses and contact information provided for the purposes of noticing by each member.
+The Corporation shall keep adequate and correct records of account and minutes of the proceedings of its Board and Committees of the Board.
 Books and records shall be kept in either written form or in any other form capable of being converted into a written form.
 The Articles of Incorporation and Bylaws of the Corporation, with amendments to current dates, shall also be maintained at the principal office of the Corporation.

 Section 3: Reports

 The Board shall cause an annual report to be available after the close of the Corporation's fiscal year.
 The Annual Report shall be furnished to all Directors.

 Section 4: Budget

 The Board of Directors, on or before the first regularly scheduled meeting of each year, shall adopt a budget for the fiscal year.